Mhamxed/Battleship/README.md

-The goal for this project is to create a web version of the popular game battleship.
+The goal for this project is to enhance our TDD skilks by creating a web version of the popular game battleship.